-An adjacent node is an entry in the Network Map that defines a Connect:Direct HP NonStop node with which the local Connect:Direct HP NonStop node can communicate.
+An adjacent node is an entry in the Network Map that defines a Sterling Connect:Direct for HP NonStop node with which the local Sterling Connect:Direct for HP NonStop node can communicate.
 The adjacent node is also called a remote node.